bertrandchenal/lakota/motivation.md

 concurrency control and ease of synchronisation across different storages.

-- Supports S3 but local filesystem and in-memory storage
+- Supports S3 but also local filesystem and in-memory storage
 - Compress numerical arrays thanks to [numcodecs](https://numcodecs.readthedocs.io)
 - The lakota changelog provides both versioning and indexing
-- Able to edit an existing array without full rewrite
+- Ability to edit an existing array without full rewrite